khaled308/dsa/README.md

 * linear search
 * binary search
 * square root of a number
+* return indices of two numbers whose sum is equal to given number
+* find first and last occurrence of a number in sorted array

 ## Bit Manipulation
 * given a number, set its i'th bit